kimberly-hu/eco395m-final-project/README.md

 ## VI.
 Limitation and Further Extension
-* We recognized a few limitations with our dataset, model choice, and usage.
-The model we chose, `all-MiniLM-L6-v2`generates vector embeddings with 384 dimensions due to our dataset (160,000+ rows).
+ We recognized a few limitations with our dataset, model choice, and usage.

+* The model we chose, `all-MiniLM-L6-v2`generates vector embeddings with 384 dimensions due to our dataset (160,000+ rows).
 To save the time of obtaining vector embedding, we sacrificed model dimensions with a simpler sentence transformer model.
 Hence, this chosen model can be relatively small and leads to less accurate results.

 * Moreover, the dataset has data collection bias because we have more restaurant information from Santa Barbara compared to other cities in California.
 So it also resulted in our decision to use only the subsample of Santa Barbara.

 * As for the usage of the model, we noticed the more specific the query is, the better matching results our project will generate.
-For example, inputting cake as the query generates no results.
+For example, inputting "cake" as the query generates no results.
 Therefore, it performs better with more complex sentences or phrases, which suggests a limitation on the usage of our project.

-* We consider using a sentence transformer model to generate vector embeddings with more dimensions for both the reviews and the user's query.
+* We consider using another sentence transformer model to generate vector embeddings with more dimensions for both the reviews and the user's query.
 By using so, we can get more accurate results.
 The next steps will be adding more features to the matching process and interactive dashboard, such as allowing for selecting specific locations, price ranges for the restaurants, and categories of the restaurants.

 ## VII.
 Conclusion
 Overall, our project represents a promising step towards a more efficient and personalized restaurant search.
 It jumped out of the existing restaurant search that only allows users to search for limited features of the diner.
 The MealMapper puts no boundaries on the user queries by expanding the database with vector embedding and cosine similarities search empowered by PG vector.
 However, limitations such as dataset bias should be considered in further extensions.
 We are excited about the future possibilities and refinements that can make the MealMapper provide more tailored dining recommendations to users.